mne-tools/mne-python/doc/glossary.rst

         for a tutorial on how to manipulate such objects.

     Beamformer
         Beamformer is a popular source estimation approach that uses a set of spatial filters (beamformer weights) to compute time courses of sources which coordinates are predefined.
-Beamformer weight for a particular source is selected so it minimizes average reconstructed source power at a given location, subject to a unit gain constraint.
-See :class:`mne.beamformer.Beamformer’.
+See :class:`mne.beamformer.Beamformer`.

     BEM
         BEM is the acronym for boundary element method or boundary element